TWilkin/powerpi/services/persistence/README.md

 # PowerPi - Persistence

 PowerPi service which writes all broadcast MQTT messages by the other services to a database.
-These messages can then be retrieved by [_deep-thought_ (API)](../deep-thought/README.md) to show history, and charts of sensor data in the UI.
+These messages can then be retrieved by the [_API_](../api/README.md) to show history, and charts of sensor data in the UI.

 The service is built using typescript, with dependencies using yarn workspaces.
 It is also dependant on a local common library [_@powerpi/common_](../../common/node/common/README.md) and a common testing library [_@powerpi/common-test_](../../common/node/common-test/README.md), all of which need to be compiled before use.